Bad-Behaviour/badbehaviour/README.md

 9. **DnsblDetector** — http:BL, Spamhaus, SpamCop
 10. **FingerprintDetector** — JA3, H2, header order (**opt-in only**)

+> **Why does step 3 have two phases?** The cloud-LB fast path runs **before** UA matching so that a probe from a Cloudflare IP with an unrecognized UA still gets through.
+UA matching happens *after* we've confirmed the IP is not from a known cloud provider.

 ---

 ## Dynamic IP Range Feeds (Experimental)

-Hard-coded IP ranges go stale the moment a vendor adds a new region. `FeedRegistry` solves this by pulling fresh ranges from official sources.
+Hard-coded IP ranges go stale the moment a vendor adds a new region.
+Bad Behaviour ships two independent feed pipelines:

-### Supported sources
+### A. Bot-specific feeds (`FeedRegistry`)

+Pulls fresh ranges for **specific bot definitions** (Googlebot, Bingbot, GPTBot, etc.):

 | Feed | Source | Bots covered |
 |------|--------|--------------|